Get customized results?

 Danielle Villasana /The Washington Post / Getty Images

-Your emergency kit should always stay in your designated safe room.
+Your emergency kit should always stay in your designated safe room, where every member of your household can reach it.
 Here are some essential items to keep in your kit:

-• Clean water: One gallon of water per person daily for up to a week.
+• Clean water: One gallon of water per person daily for at least three days.

-• Non-perishable food: Canned goods, dried fruits, and other long-lasting items.
+• Non-perishable food: Three days’ worth of canned foods and other non-perishable items.

 • Medicine: Store medications in a dry, sealed container.

-• Backup power: Have extra batteries and chargers for your phones and flashlights available.
-If you have a generator, you can use this for your appliances.
+• Backup power: Have extra batteries and portable chargers for your phones and flashlights.
+Use a generator for appliances if you have one.

 • First aid kit: Make sure you have gauze, bandages, tweezers, and alcohol wipes.

-• Sleeping bags and pillows: Seal bedding in a waterproof bag.
+• Sleeping bags, pillows, and blankets: Seal bedding in a waterproof bag.

 • Clean clothes: Set aside at least one outfit per person.